Which cushion is best for sitting long periods, pain relief, preventing pressure sores?

 Pull or attempt to carry the cushion by the cells, valve, or ISOFLO®.

 Expose the cushion to petroleum based solutions (e.g., lanolin).

 Sit on cushion with sharp items in your pockets.

 If using a ROHO cushion, can I sit longer than two hours, or do I still need to have some movement anyway (pressure reliefs)?

-Yes.
-Many users increase their sitting times dramatically (e.g., 16 hours).
+Many users increase their overall sitting times throughout the day, but you still need to have periodic weight shifts.
 ROHO suggests you follow the routine of pressure relief procedures recommended to you by your clinician.
 By consistently monitoring your skin, you may be able to determine what period of time must pass before you begin to experience redness.